JosepMariaVila/ForwarderAmountParameterSystem/README.md

 <br>

 To delete Beneficiary 1 adresss and amount-part:

-1 invoke transaction with parameter: DEL, pointing to position: 00.
+To delete the address: 1 invoke transaction with parameter: DEL, pointing to position: 00.

-1 invoke transaction with parameter: DEL, pointing to position: 01.
+To delete the amount-part: 1 invoke transaction with parameter: DEL, pointing to position: 01.

 <br>

 To delete Beneficiary 2 adresss and amount-part:

-1 invoke transaction with parameter: DEL, pointing to position: 02.
+To delete the address: 1 invoke transaction with parameter: DEL, pointing to position: 02.

-1 invoke transaction with parameter: DEL, pointing to position: 03.
+To delete the amount-part: 1 invoke transaction with parameter: DEL, pointing to position: 03.

 <br>

 To delete Beneficiary 3 adresss and amount-part:

-1 invoke transaction with parameter: DEL, pointing to position: 04.
+To delete the address: 1 invoke transaction with parameter: DEL, pointing to position: 04.

-1 invoke transaction with parameter: DEL, pointing to position: 05.
+To delete the amount-part: 1 invoke transaction with parameter: DEL, pointing to position: 05.

 <br>

 To delete Beneficiary 4 adresss and amount-part:

-1 invoke transaction with parameter: DEL, pointing to position: 06.
+To delete the address: 1 invoke transaction with parameter: DEL, pointing to position: 06.

-1 invoke transaction with parameter: DEL, pointing to position: 07.
+To delete the amount-part: 1 invoke transaction with parameter: DEL, pointing to position: 07.

 <br>

 To delete Beneficiary 5 adresss and amount-part:

-1 invoke transaction with parameter: DEL, pointing to position: 08.
+To delete the address: 1 invoke transaction with parameter: DEL, pointing to position: 08.

-1 invoke transaction with parameter: DEL, pointing to position: 09.
+To delete the amount-part: 1 invoke transaction with parameter: DEL, pointing to position: 09.

 <br>

 To delete Beneficiary 6 adresss and amount-part:

-1 invoke transaction with parameter: DEL, pointing to position: 0A.
+To delete the address: 1 invoke transaction with parameter: DEL, pointing to position: 0A.

-1 invoke transaction with parameter: DEL, pointing to position: 0B.
+To delete the amount-part: 1 invoke transaction with parameter: DEL, pointing to position: 0B.

 <br>

 To delete Beneficiary 7 adresss and amount-part:

-1 invoke transaction with parameter: DEL, pointing to position: 0C.
+To delete the address: 1 invoke transaction with parameter: DEL, pointing to position: 0C.

-1 invoke transaction with parameter: DEL, pointing to position: 0D.
+To delete the amount-part: 1 invoke transaction with parameter: DEL, pointing to position: 0D.
 <br>

 To delete Beneficiary 8 adresss and amount-part:

-1 invoke transaction with parameter: DEL, pointing to position: 0E.
+To delete the address: 1 invoke transaction with parameter: DEL, pointing to position: 0E.

-1 invoke transaction with parameter: DEL, pointing to position: 0F.
+To delete the amount-part: 1 invoke transaction with parameter: DEL, pointing to position: 0F.

 <br>

 To delete Beneficiary 9 adresss and amount-part:

-1 invoke transaction with parameter: DEL, pointing to position: 10.
+To delete the address: 1 invoke transaction with parameter: DEL, pointing to position: 10.

-1 invoke transaction with parameter: DEL, pointing to position: 11.
+To delete the amount-part: 1 invoke transaction with parameter: DEL, pointing to position: 11.

 <br>

 To delete Beneficiary 10 adresss and amount-part:

-1 invoke transaction with parameter: DEL, pointing to position: 12.
+To delete the address: 1 invoke transaction with parameter: DEL, pointing to position: 12.

-1 invoke transaction with parameter: DEL, pointing to position: 13.
+To delete the amount-part: 1 invoke transaction with parameter: DEL, pointing to position: 13.

 <br>